sachinsancheti1/sanity-template-sveltekit-photo-sphere-viewer/README.md

-# A minimal SvelteKit site with Sanity Studio
+# A minimal SvelteKit Virtual Tour site with Sanity Studio

 This starter uses [SvelteKit](https://kit.svelte.dev/) for the frontend and [Sanity](https://sanity.io/) to handle its content.

 ## Featuring

 - How to fetch content as data from [the Sanity Content Lake](https://www.sanity.io/docs/datastore)
-- How to render block content with [Portable Text](https://www.sanity.io/docs/presenting-block-text)
 - A [Sanity Studio](https://www.sanity.io/docs/sanity-studio) to create and edit content
-- How to crop and render images with [Sanity Image URLs](https://www.sanity.io/docs/image-url)

 > **Note**
 >